Committee Chair: Lissa Knudsen, firstname.lastname@example.org, 505-218-5115

 SB 363: Expectant & Postpartum Prisoners Act (2015)

-Working closely with Ms. Monique Hidalgo's attorneys and medical providers, provided support and education to help facilitate the establishment of a NM Corrections Department Pilot Lactation Program for Level 1, 2, & 3 inmates.
+Working closely with Ms. Hidalgo's attorneys and medical providers, provided support and education to help facilitate the establishment of a New Mexico Corrections Department (NMCD) Pilot Lactation Program for Level 1, 2, & 3 inmates.

-When NMCD refused to allow Ms Hidalgo to breastfeed her baby during visitation and to use an electric breastpump when her and her child were separated, the NMBTF helped provide expert testimony and education regarding the importance breastfeeding, provided the electric pump, and volunteered to pick up Ms. Hidalgo's expressed milk for delivery to a physician.
+When NMCD refused to allow Ms. Hidalgo to breastfeed her baby during visitation and to use an electric breast pump when her and her child were separated, NMBTF helped provide expert testimony and education regarding the importance breastfeeding, provided the electric pump, and volunteered to pick up Ms. Hidalgo's expressed milk for delivery to a physician.

 If you are interested in learning more about this effort, becoming a member of the NM Breastfeeding Task Force, or making a donation to further advance this effort, please click here.